 Chemical Free Lawn Care in Sleepy Hollow Parks and Developments

-We, the undersigned, are concerned residents of Sleepy Hollow, NY.
+We, the undersigned, are concerned community members in and around Sleepy Hollow, NY.

 Through this petition we strongly urge the Village of Sleepy Hollow and Sleepy Hollow Developments and Institutions to use only natural lawn care practices, and refrain from using synthetic pesticides (insecticides, herbicides, etc.) and fertilizers in parks and landscapes on their property.
 This includes Phelps Hospital, Kendall on Hudson, Edge on Hudson, Sleepy Hollow Cemetery, and LDC for the East Parcel.